gersonfreire/telegram-bot-framework/README.md

 pip -r requirements.txt
 ```

 ## ✍️ Authors

 - [@gersonfreire](https://github.com/kylelobo) - Idea & Initial work

-See also the list of contributors who participated in this project.
+Engage yourself entering the  [Project&#39;s Telegram group](https://t.me/TlgBotFwk) and see also the list of contributors who participated in this project
 Please, feel free to join us and let´s build a full and powerfull real framework for bots.